KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-15-thread-safety.md

 - We've just used `synchronized(this)`, but you can synchronize on any instance.
 Two synchronized blocks are only [mutually exclusive](https://en.wikipedia.org/wiki/Mutual_exclusion) if they're synchronized on the same instance.
 This gives you more control over exactly which blocks can be executed on different threads.
 This also allows you to synchronized between servlets.

 - You can use the `wait()` function on one thread to pause code execution, until the `notify()` function is called on another thread.
-More info [here](https://docs.oracle.com/javase/tutorial/essential/concurrency/guardmeth.html).
+More info [Oracle docs - Concurrency-guardmeth](https://docs.oracle.com/javase/tutorial/essential/concurrency/guardmeth.html).

 - You can also use a [Semaphore](http://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/Semaphore.html) to allow a certain number of threads to access a block.